DrakeData/MSDS434-Final/README.md

 See [GitHub Repository](https://github.com/DrakeData/MSDS434-Final_P2) for full coding documentation.

+## Learnings from my classmates
+From my classmates, I learned several valuable skills pertaining to cloud architecture and how I can improve my own projects.
+One of the bigger topics I learned is the importance of containerizing your environment(s) and how to use Docker to do this.
+Docker provides a standardized platform for developers and system administrators to package, deploy, and run applications.
+For the final project, I decided to try and build a docker image to containerize my application and I was successful.
+My classmates also did a great job explaining Software as a Service (SAAS) and how continuous integration (CI) systems are an essential part of the SAAS development and deployment process, as they allow developers to automate the testing and integration of new code changes into the software application.
+Lastly, I learned that traditional SQL servers can update data tables more quickly compared to BigQuery, as BigQuery has a limit on how many operations per table are allowed.

 ## Final Thoughts
 MSDS 434 Analytics Application Development has been a very beneficial course during my Northwestern journey and I will be looking back on my work in the future as cloud computing becomes more of a necessary skill to progress in the work force.
 Professor Ostrowski did a great job walking through each week’s deliverables and was responsive to all my questions throughout the course, which added to the success in my learning.
 Personally, I wish I took this class before taking MSDS 436 Analytics Systems Engineering as they both where very similar in the course material except Professor Ostrowski taught GCP and a little AWS, where MSDS 436 was more self-taught and heavily focused on AWS.
 Either way, I am now a much more rounded individual having experience in two cloud environments and have the basic understanding on how to utilize cloud computing resources.